Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 3.md

 - add enough cheksum bits that the sender can not only detect but also recover errors.
 - Just make the sender resend the current data packet when it receives a garbled ACK or NAK.
 It does introduce *duplicate packets*.
 But then the receiver wont know if its a retransmission or new data.

 The solution used in most of these protocols including TCP is to add a *sequence number*.
-If the receiver get an already used sequence num,ber
+If the receiver get an already used sequence number,